 Congratulations—you’ve arrived at the 2-month homestretch before your wedding!
 This checkpoint is all about maintaining your established health and wellness routines while ticking off some fun new cosmetic items.
 First up, treat yourself to a professional facial session and a pack of brightening sheet masks.

 Next, opt for an at-home or professional teeth whitening treatment, as these often need a few weeks or applications to take effect.
 Finally, consider applying a leave-in conditioner to your hair, especially if you have or plan to get it professionally colored.

 It’s real!
 It’s happening!
 You’re about to get married, and you feel like magic!
 You’ve got just a few items left on your wedding health plan, including:

 - A final hair trim to ensure it looks natural before the wedding

 - Your pre-wedding wax session (Eep!)

 Most importantly, keep drinking plenty of water and plan for a good night’s sleep before your wedding day.
 If we have one piece of advice for how to get healthy before your wedding, it’s to give yourself plenty of time for rest and hydration.

-Instead, focus on shifting your habits toward positivity and productivity.
+Instead, focus on shifting your habits toward positivity and productivity (take care of your insides and out!).
 For instance, encouraging yourself to try an exciting new food rather than eliminating a “bad” one, or reframing workouts as a way to de-stress rather than making them a chore.
 Trust us, if you’re kind to your mind, body, and soul before the big day, you’ll be seeing far better beauty results than any “30-day mega-cleanse wedding diet plan” pretends to offer.